Teddy guinea pigs are an adorable alternative to other guinea pig breeds.

-This is what your teddy pig makes but they make this sound in very low pitch as compared to the cats.
+This is the sound that your teddy guinea pig makes but in a very low pitch as compared to the cats.

 Now, what does this sound mean?

-Well, your teddy pig makes this sound when they are happy or in a perfect state.
+Well, your teddy guinea pig makes this sound when feeling happy and content.

-Rumble is the third kind of sound every teddy pig makes.
+Rumble is the third kind of sound every teddy guinea pig makes.

 This kind of sound is just similar to Purr.

 This kind of sound they make when they want to mate with the opposite sex.